-The principal asset of the Corporation is a 100% interest in the Pumpkin Hollow property located in north-western Nevada, approximately ninety road miles southeast of Reno.
+The principal asset of the Corporation is the Pumpkin Hollow property located in north-western Nevada, approximately ninety road miles southeast of Reno.
 The property consists of a contiguous 26 square mile land package held under a lease agreement by the Corporation comprising both patented and unpatented claims.

-Highlights of Second Quarter
+Highlights of Third Quarter